syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 {% endtabs %}

-## Token Based Authentication
+## Token based authentication

-The WebKit HTML Converter provides support for token-based authentication by using HTTP request headers.
-The token values will be send to web server for token-based authentication when the HTML page is requested.
-Please refer the below code snippet,
+The WebKit HTML Converter supports token-based authentication by using the HTTP request headers.
+The token values will be send to web server when the HTML page is requested.
+Refer to the following code snippet.

 {% tabs %}